 Audit Your Old Content

 Go back to your old posts.
-That said, are they still relevant?
-Did the intent of the search change?
+Think about it: are they still relevant?
+Because of that, did the intent of the search change?
 Sometimes a post that ranked three years ago is now outdated.
 Updating a post with new data, new examples, and a refreshed perspective can often jump your rankings back up because you've restored the relevancy.

 FAQ